How to Win Pumpkin Carving Contests for Halloween

 Before you jump right into planning your pumpkin contest entry, here are a couple more important things to think about:

-Pumpkin seeds are delicious when they are toasted, and good for you as well, so don't throw them away while you're carving.
+Pumpkin seeds are delicious when they are toasted, and good for you as well, so don't throw them away after you've finished carving.
 If you're not sure what to do with them, here are 12 things to do with pumpkin seeds from TheKichn.

 Pumpkin Carving with Kids

 Kids love carving pumpkins, but you need to be careful to be age-appropriate with the sharp implements.
-Younger children can have fun scooping out seeds and tracing stencils.
+Younger children can have fun scooping out seeds and tracing stencils while you do the actual cutting.
 If the contest's rules allow, you can also choose a no-carve entry to work on together with your children.